eln0ty/eln0ty.github.io/_posts/Blogs/2025-02-24-DNS-Tunneling.md

 | sort - count
 ```

-## Detecting DNS Tunneling Using Suricata
+## Detecting DNS Tunneling With Suricata

 Suricata rules are **signature-based detection rules** used in **Intrusion Detection Systems (IDS), Intrusion Prevention Systems (IPS), and Network Security Monitoring**.
 These rules define patterns and conditions to detect **malicious traffic**, including exploits, malware, and data exfiltration.